Downlink Clustering-Based Scheduling of IRS-Assisted Communications With Reconfiguration Constraints: Heuristic Sum Capacity Maximization

 \medmuskip=6mu \thickmuskip=6mu Then, it is sufficient to observe that the \ac{snr} is maximized when the phase shifts introduced by the \ac{irs} are aligned with the phase shifts accumulated along the various paths, i.e.,

 Taking into account the possible quantization, the optimal phase shifts are given by

 To overcome the interdependence between optimal \ac{irs} configurations and beamforming vectors, we propose an iterative alternate optimization approach.
 We first estimate the optimal beamforming vectors for a given \ac{irs} configuration using \eqref{eq:svd}.
 Then, we plug the derived beamformers into \eqref{optproblem_single}, and obtain the corresponding optimal \ac{irs} configuration.
-We repeat this two-step procedure until convergence which, for practical purposes, is assumed to be reached when the difference between the achievable rates $R_k$, $\forall k$, in two consecutive iterations becomes lower than a tolerance $\epsilon>0$.
+We repeat this two-step procedure until convergence, which, for practical purposes, is assumed to be reached when the difference between the achievable rates $R_k$, $\forall k$, in two consecutive iterations is lower than a tolerance $\nu>0$.
 This procedure is summarized in Algorithm~\ref{alg:ind_opt}, where $t$ is the iteration index.
-Notice that the number of required iterations grows with the number of antennas and of \ac{irs} phase shifters.
+The number of iterations grows with the numbers of antennas and \ac{irs} phase shifters.
 However, from preliminary simulations, and based on the set of parameters we considered (see Section~\ref{sec:numerical_results}), convergence is typically reached in less than $10$ iterations.